Teaching Guides

 • Useful guide to the play from Nanjing School with some good links, and .pdfs of materials to download and use in class, such as a comprehensive series of questions for students to address as they read the play a section at a time.

 • Death of a Salesman as analyzed by “Thug Notes”!!
-A fun, brief, introduction to the play… or for more detailed analysis try Shmoop.
+A fun, brief, introduction to the play… or for more detailed analysis try creating an account at Shmoop.

 • Looking for something more complex–upcoming scholar Mutee Abdul Salaam al-Sarory from Yemen offers his MA Dissertation (as a downloadable .pdf DeathofaSalesmanMAThesis2004), Death of a Salesman: A Study of its Attitudinal Structure for consideration.
 The study shows how the play’s structural elements interact to reveal its themes and he makes some interesting connections and observations along the way.